-It is worthwhile considering – Findings that arose from the interviews, however there is doubt about whether they are representative and / or regarding the implications of implementation in a wider context / in the model.
+Worthwhile considering – These pertain to findings that arose from the interviews, however there is doubt about whether they are representative and / or regarding the implications of implementation in a wider context / in the model.

-It is recommended – Findings that arose overwhelmingly from the interviews and there is confidence regarding the value and importance of implementing them in a wider context / in the model.
+Recommended – Findings that arose overwhelmingly from the interviews and there is confidence regarding the value and importance of implementing them in a wider context / in the model.

-It is required – Things that must be done according to the model or where it is clear that not implementing them in the model will harm the program and its effectiveness.
+Required – Things that must be done according to the model or that will clearly harm the program and its effectiveness if they are not implemented.

-It is clear that the program and the volunteering have a positive and very meaningful emotional-mental health impact, both on the clients and on the volunteers.
-Nevertheless, building a model for this program requires a great deal of wisdom, sensitivity, and caution.
+It is clear that the program and the volunteering have a positive and strongly meaningful impact on the emotional-mental health of both the clients and the volunteers.
+At the same time, building a model for this program requires a great deal of wisdom, sensitivity, and caution.